Alsarraj-Abdullah/HexRaysDeob/README.md

 * Allows to runtime enable/disable the deobfuscator

-* After enable/disable press F5 again in the pseuco code view to refresh
+* After enable/disable press F5 again in the pseudo code view to refresh

 This uses the new C++ plugin API so it's only >= IDA 7.5 compatible